-Add oats (or flour of choice) for firmer pancakes, as well as ricotta, and hemp seeds for a boost of protein!
-Here's the delicious recipe!
+Add oats (or flour of choice) for firmer pancakes, as well as ricotta or Greek yogurt, and hemp seeds for a boost of protein!
+You have to try these banana oat pancakes!

-You may enjoy: Healthy Breakfast Ideas for Toddlers
+You may enjoy: Healthy Pancakes for babies and toddlers

 4 ingredients and 5 minutes of prep time are all you need to make this banana chia pudding.
-It's seriously the perfect make-ahead breakfast or snack that's packed with protein, fiber, and healthy fats!
+Simply mash bananas, combine with milk of choice and chia seeds and refrigerate overnight!

 Have a bunch of overripe bananas?
-Here are plenty of baby and toddler muffins that use banana as a natural sweetner.
+Here are plenty of baby and toddler-friendly muffins that use banana as a natural sweetener.

 A hand of ingredients, microwave-safe mug, and 5 minutes are all you need to make this fluffy and moist banana mug cake that you can enjoy for breakfast, snack, or dessert!

-This easy banana milk is made with real ingredients, no dyes or artificial flavors, and has just the right amount of sweetness.
-All you need are 4 ingredients and a blender, you're just minutes away from enjoying the maximum banana flavor.
+This easy banana milk made with real ingredients, no dyes or artificial flavors, and has just the right amount of sweetness.
+With only four ingredients and a blender, you're just minutes away from enjoying the maximum banana flavor.

 Craving something creamier than milk or smoothies?
-Then you must try this banana milkshake!
+Then you must try this banana milkshake made with frozen bananas.
 You will be surprised by how thick it gets even without ice cream!

 17. Banana Popsicles